Introduction: Sputnik 1 Aka the 1st Satellite Put in Orbit by Soviet Union, in 1957

 I've been always fascinated about the story of the Sputnik 1, because it has triggered the Space Race.

-On the 4th October 2017, we'll celebrate the 60th anniversary of the launch of this Russian satellite, who made history, because it was the first object ever sent successfully to the Low orbit, (not mentioning the other satellite/rocket built by Von Braun Team and JPL - Explorer, that was ready one year before, but it has been launched 4 months later).
+On the 4th October 2017, we have celebrated the 60th anniversary of the launch of this Russian satellite, who made history, because it was the first object ever sent successfully to the Low orbit, (not mentioning the other satellite/rocket built by Von Braun Team and JPL - Explorer, that was ready one year before, but it has been launched 4 months later).
 Please watch this documentary on Youtube:

 Sputnik Declassified: "History of the famous satellite and the early space race" NOVA (2007)